apache/parquet-format/LogicalTypes.md

   longitudes are bound by [-180, 180] and latitudes are bound by [-90, 90].
   If unset, the CRS defaults to "OGC:CRS84".
 - `crs_encoding`: Same as `GEOMETRY` type above.
-- `algorithm`: A required enum value to describes the edge interpolation algorithm.
+- `algorithm`: An optional enum value to describes the edge interpolation algorithm.
 Supported values are: `SPHERICAL`, `VINCENTY`, `THOMAS`, `ANDOYER`, `KARNEY`.
-In order to correctly interpret edges interpolation of the geometries, writer implementations should always set it and reader implementations should fail for unknown values.
+If unset, the algorithm defaults to `SPHERICAL`.

 The sort order used for `GEOGRAPHY` is undefined.
 When writing data, no min/max statistics should be saved for this type and if such non-compliant statistics